CFA FAQs

 Why should a grant applicant apply for funding through the CFA process?

 The CFA is a more efficient and effective process for applicants to access economic and community development funding.
-Prior to the CFA, applicants had to navigate multiple agencies and applications without any mechanism for coordination.
+Prior to 2011, applicants had to navigate multiple agencies and applications without any mechanism for coordination.
 Under this process, the CFA serves as the single entry point for access to economic and community development funding.
 A CFA can be submitted for single or multiple sources of funding through one application, making it quicker and easier for economic development projects to receive funding.

 Who submits a CFA?